Empatica: E4 Wristband

-In April 2021, EmbracePlus has received the European CE mark as a Class lla medical device.

 Aria

 Aria was developed in response to COVID-19 and in partnership with the U.S. Department of Health and Human Services’ BARDA.
 It is a wearable AI system with an app and online dashboard, that can help contain an infectious transmission by automatically alerting individuals to the earliest physiological signs of a possible infection, even without any symptoms being present.

 In November 2020 Empatica has received funding from the U.S. Army Medical Research and Development Command to deploy Aria (and the EmbracePlus smartwatch) to enable the early and pre-symptomatic detection of COVID-19.

 In March 2021, Aria has received the European CE mark for early detection of COVID-19.

-Empatica Care

-Empatica Care is an AI-powered platform that enables the continuous, remote monitoring of patients.

-The subject's physiological data are collected by the EmbracePlus smartwatch and communicated to the Care App via Bluetooth.
-The data transferred to the cloud by the wearable device is automatically gathered inside the Care Portal, an online tool where professionals can visualize in real-time vitals of individuals who may be at work, at home, or in a different ward inside the hospital.
+Collaborations